Enalean/tuleap-documentation-en/languages/en/user-guide/project-summary.rst

    An example of Project Dashboard

-|SYSPRODUCTNAME| allows project admins to personalize the Project
+Tuleap allows project admins to personalize the Project Dashboard.
-Dashboard.
 The content of the page is made of *widgets*.
 All widgets can be moved, collapsed or closed.
 Some of them can provide an rss feed or preferences can be set.